kociap/cooking_book/book_en.md

 - 2% salt

 \subsubsection*{Measuring}
-It is important to measure the appropriate amounts of ingredients, so that we may divide the dough into an integral number of pieces (too large pieces will result in pizzas with a thick bottom, while too small pieces will result in smaller pizzas).
+It is important to measure the appropriate amounts of ingredients, so that we may divide the dough evenly without any leftover (too large pieces will result in pizzas with a thick bottom, while too small pieces will result in smaller pizzas).
 We will be dividing the dough into $280 \pm 5$g pieces.
 For example, if we want to make 4 pizzas, we should make 1120g of dough.
 The mass of the entire dough is approximately the sum of the masses of the ingredients, hence we may calculate the amount of flour needed:
 $$
 mass_{flour} = mass_{dough} \times \frac{100\%}{ percent_{flour} + percent_{water} + percent_{salt} + percent_{yeast} }
 $$